 - the dates of the adoption or time ‘in care’

-- the town or suburb where the child was when custody was transferred (to identify which court may have been involved)
+- the town or suburb where the child was when care was transferred (to identify court records)

 - the names of any orphanages or other institutions involved.